yorkmuseumstrust/digital/docs/support/who-are-razorblue.md

 On this page you can find out more about our IT Support team at Razorblue.

+### Who am I talking to when I contact Razorblue?
+- YMT's IT Support team is based in Catterick, North Yorkshire.
+Led by Arran Noble, they are called Team Jobs. 🍎

+- Based in North Yorkshire, Razorblue employ over 170 experienced, enthusiastic IT professionals with different specialisms.

+- Razorblue's work is nationally recognised for providing high quality technology solutions and delivering an excellent level of customer service.

+- You might talk to Aaron, Alex, Jamie, Jordan, Kieran, Luke, Matthew or David.

 ### What support should I expect from Razorblue?
 - We work with Razorblue because they can respond and deliver quickly. 🎯

+- Razorblue answer phone calls first and will try to resolve your request in the call.

 - Razorblue will respond:
 	- **Within 1 hour** if an IT issue affects the whole business or a large group of users.
 	- **Within 1-6 hours** if an IT issue prevents an individual from working, or a minor IT issue affects an individual or group.

-### Who am I talking to when I contact Razorblue?
-- Based in North Yorkshire, Razorblue employ over 170 experienced, enthusiastic IT professionals with different specialisms.

-- Razorblue's work is nationally recognised for providing high quality technology solutions and delivering an excellent level of customer service.

-- YMT's IT Support team is called Team Jobs, and includes 9 people.
-You might talk to Aaron, Alex, Arran, Jamie, Jordan, Kieran, Luke, Matthew or David.

 ### Good to know: